tomhendra/dotfiles/README.md

 ## Notes
 This setup uses Fig for zsh plugin management.
 If preferable to control this manually then [Antidote](https://getantidote.github.io) has you covered.

-At the time of writing (25/09/22) Fig's Dotfiles feature is lacking – aliases do not appear in Fig's autocomplete.
+At the time of writing (25/10/22) Fig's Dotfiles feature is lacking – aliases added to Fig do not appear in Fig's autocomplete!

 Mackup was removed from the workflow due to the following considerations.